Ford, H. (2022) Writing the Revolution: Wikipedia and the Survival of Facts in the Digital Age, MIT Press.

 Ford, H. (2006).
 Africa and the Digital Information Commons: An Overview.
 The Southern African Journal of Information and Communication, 7: 4-21

-Selected working papers and reports
+Selected working papers, reports and commentary

 Ford, H. (ed) (2016) The person in the (big) data: A Selection of Innovative Methods, Strategies and Perspectives for Social Research in the Age of (Big) Data.
 Communities and Culture Network+.
 [PDF]

 Ford, H. (2013).
 Being a student ethnographer (series).
 Ethnography Matters, November 2013 edition http://ethnographymatters.net/editions/student-ethnography/

 Anderson, C.W., De Maeyer, J., Ford, H. (2013).
 Objects of journalism (series).
 Ethnography Matters, August, 2013 edition http://ethnographymatters.net/editions/ethnographies-of-objects/.